Tonight Starring Jack Paar: Paar's departure

 Jack Paar left the show on March 30, 1962, citing the fact that he could no longer handle the load of putting on an hour and forty-five minute show a night, five nights a week.
 Over the course of its run, Paar was given more time off so that most Mondays featured a guest host, and all Friday shows were "Best Of Paar" repeats, giving Paar only three nights of material to fill.
 To fulfill the rest of his NBC contract after leaving Tonight, Paar hosted a prime-time variety series, The Jack Paar Program and aired weekly, on Friday nights, through 1965.

 As for Tonight, Johnny Carson was chosen as Paar's successor.
 At the time, Carson was host of the weekday afternoon quiz show Who Do You Trust? on ABC.
-Because Carson was under contract to Trust through September (they held him to his contract until the day it expired, prompting him to make occasional wisecracks on Who Do You Trust? about the situation- "I'd like to welcome you to ABC...the network with a heart"), he could not take over as host until October 1, 1962.
+Because Carson was under contract to Trust through September, he could not take over as host until October 1, 1962.
+They held him to his contract until the day it expired, prompting him to make occasional wisecracks on Who Do You Trust? about the situation- "I'd like to welcome you to ABC...the network with a heart".
 The months between Paar and Carson were taken by a series of guest hosts, including Groucho Marx, Jerry Lewis, Jack Carter and Mort Sahl.
 The show was broadcast under the title The Tonight Show during this interregnum.

-Much like Paar, Carson too became weary of the show's length and struggled to fill so much airtime, so as late local newscasts expanded, Tonight was shortened to 90 minutes, and then to the current 60 minutes after Carson renegotiated his contract in 1980.
-Carson also arranged for the use of guest hosts and reruns during the week so that he only had to appear three times per week and sometimes during sweeps, four times a week (a practice that has since been abandoned in the Leno, O'Brien and Fallon hosting runs, due to increased competition).
-Thus, by 1982, Carson had 180 minutes of airtime to fill in a week compared to the 525 minutes Paar was filling at the beginning of his run, reducing the work load by nearly two thirds.
+Much like Paar, Carson too became weary of the show's length and struggled to fill so much airtime.
+As late local newscasts expanded, Tonight was shortened to 90 minutes, and then to the current 60 minutes after Carson renegotiated his contract in 1980.
+Carson also arranged for the use of guest hosts and reruns during the week so that he only had to appear three times per week and sometimes during sweeps, four times a week, a practice that has since been abandoned in the Leno, O'Brien and Fallon hosting runs, due to increased competition.
+By 1982, Carson had 180 minutes of airtime to fill a week, compared to the 525 minutes Paar was filling at the beginning of his run, reducing the work load by nearly two thirds.